Samirhusain-Malek/Python4DataAnalysis/README.md

 * Analysis 5: Crime occurence per year report

-To perform analysis on the dataset :
+##To perform analysis on the dataset :

 Run the main.py and give the input according to Graphs

 Select options <1,2,3,4,5>

-Visualizations:

 #### Visualization
 ##Analysis 1: San Francisco Crimes by Category